Band of Susans: Live performances

 Band of Susans toured the U.S. and Europe sporadically.
 They played with bands such as Live Skull, My Bloody Valentine, Butthole Surfers, Wire, Rollins Band, Smegma, Das Furlines, and Lovely.
 During the band's final U.S. and European tours, Jay Braun (who formed the Negatones shortly thereafter) filled in for Lonergan and Kelly Burns filled in for Ron Spitzer.
 Band of Susans also performed, with Rhys Chatham as a warmup "group", at "The Kitchen" on 19th Street, in the early 1980s as part of a "performance art" piece.
 Afterward, they performed at CBGB, although not with their original lineup, with the exception of Susan Stenger, Robert Poss, and possibly Karen Hagloff.
-Forgotten drummer during the 1991 European and American support tour for the band's release, "Word and the Flesh" was New Jersey–based drummer, Joseph Kochan, who performed as "Joey Kaye".

 Post-breakup

 After the dissolution of the band in late 1996, Poss and Stenger performed with Bruce Gilbert of Wire as gilbertpossstenger; one album was released under this moniker.
 Stenger and Poss have also worked extensively with composer Phill Niblock.
-Poss has concentrated on production and solo work, whilst Stenger played live with Siouxsie Sioux's second band the Creatures in 1998, and worked with Nick Cave, John Cale and Alan Vega (Suicide) among others.
+Poss has concentrated on production and solo work.
+Poss and Stenger played live with Siouxsie Sioux's second band the Creatures in May 1998, playing on a tv session Later with Jools Holland.
+Stenger also went on tour in the US with Siouxsie and the Creatures, and also played for John Cale each night on this double bill tour. and worked with Nick Cave and Alan Vega (Suicide) among others.
 She has an electric bass ensemble, Big Bottom, and has collaborated with choreographer Michael Clark, author Iain Sinclair and visual artist Cerith Wyn Evans.
 Her 96-day musical installation, Soundtrack for an Exhibition, opened at Le Musée d'Art Contemporain in Lyon, France on March 7, 2006, and includes contributions from Robert Poss, Alan Vega, Alexander Hacke, Kim Gordon, Mika Vainio, Ulrich Krieger, and Jenny Hoyston among others.

 Poss released a pair of solo albums, Distortion Is Truth and Crossing Casco Bay in 2002, has created music for choreographers Alexandra Beller, Sally Gross and Gerald Casel, and has engineered CDs by Seth Josel and Phill Niblock; he has also worked in collaboration with Ben Neill and David Dramm.
 In April 2009 he performed as part of Rhys Chatham's ensemble at the Metropolitan Museum of Art in conjunction with the exhibit "Downtown Comes Uptown: The Pictures Generation, 1974–1984".